megafayray/Etch-a-Sketch/README.md

 Lessons learned, knowledge solidified:
 - Use "defer" in the html link to js.
 If you don't use "defer" the Javascript is loaded before the HTML, so the element you're trying to access doesn't exist in the DOM yet, which will throw a "Uncaught TypeError: Cannot read property 'appendChild' of null"
 - Create a square div by setting height to whatever, then "aspect-ratio: 1/1;"
+- Use "box-sizing: border-box" to account for any border or padding IN the values specified for the elements width and height

 DONE:
 - Set up GitHub repo